SJ-tech13/ct-mill-rate/README.md

 # CT-Mill-Rate-Project-Java

 *Project built on IntelliJ IDEA/JavaFX Java8.
-To set up, .java files in src folder and CSVs outside of src*
+To set up, .java files in src folder and CSVs outside of src.*

+*Please note that I am still learning the language, so there may be errors in the files.*

 **Primary data sources**